Hello! We are the Harunas, an international married couple living in rural Japan.

 (Pictured: a Mr. Lincoln rose in our garden) I grew up surrounded by roses, and when my husband and I moved to the country, I knew that I wanted to grow them.
 Roses are my favorite flower because of their beauty, scent, and symbolism.
 I love watching roses bloom, and appreciate that they are a […]Read More

 Living in a different country from the one where I was born means I cannot visit my family or old friends as frequently as I would like.
 So, I truly appreciate the ability to stay connected using the internet.. can you imagine waiting for handwritten letters to arrive by ship overseas, like in centuries past? […]Read More

-We are ever-so-slowly learning how to homestead (see here), and this summer I started a garden.
+We are ever-so-slowly learning how to homestead (see here), and this summer we started a garden.
 I’m still in awe that we’ve managed to grow anything!
 Even though I had experience gardening as a kid, it still feels different to take full ownership of a garden.
 I decided to start small, by filling in a raised […]Read More

 If you’ve been clicking around, you’ve probably read that Masashi and I (Hannah) are an international married couple living in rural Hyogo, Japan.
 Masashi is a born and raised Japanese native, but also spent a year living in Uganda.
 I am from America.
 Below is the story of how we met, and how our unexpected […]Read More